caseywatts/exercism-middleman/source/tryit.html.md

 3. Do an exercise!
 4. Submit, check out others' code

+If you having trouble getting started, we'd love to help!

+<a href="http://help.exercism.io/" class="btn btn-default">Help</a>

 ## 1. Make an account on this site
 If you haven't yet, make an account here: